-The small but mighty hormonal coil always manages to raise a lot of curiosity and often gets countless questions – ‘How does it work?
-How is it inserted?
-How effective is it?’ – are just some to name a few.
+The small but mighty hormonal coil (IUS) always manages to raise a lot of curiosity and often gets countless questions – ‘What is an IUS?’
+‘What is the difference between IUS and IUD?’
+‘Is it effective?’ – are just some to name a few.

-Being one of the most effective forms of birth control in the UK, it’s not surprising that there is so much interest around the little thing, as it can definitely be hard to to get your head around how this tiny ‘T’ is packed full of hormones and can work so well to prevent pregnancy.
+Being one of the most effective forms of birth control in the UK, it’s not surprising that there is so much interest around the hormonal IUS coil, as it can definitely be hard to to get your head around how this tiny ‘T’ is packed full of hormones and can work so well to prevent pregnancy.

 The hormonal coil (IUS) is a small, T-shaped plastic device that is inserted into your womb by a doctor or nurse.
 It can protect against pregnancy for between 5-10 years and is 99% effective.
 Not only does the device protect from pregnancy, but it can also help to make heavy periods lighter and less painful; 54% of the Lowdown users say that it stopped their periods completely – where do I sign up?!

 The device works by gradually releasing the hormone progestogen into the womb, which prevents pregnancy by making the fluid in your cervix thicker, making it more difficult for the sperm to get into the womb.
 It also thins the lining of the womb, so the egg is less likely to be able to implant itself.

 How is the IUS coil inserted?